gleez/cms/modules/gleez/guide/gleez/cache/index.md

 This module provides a simple abstracted interface to a wide selection of popular PHP cache engines.
 The caching API provides the basic caching methods implemented across all solutions, memory, network or disk based.
 Basic key / value storing is supported by all drivers, with additional tagging and garbage collection support where implemented or required.

 _Gleez Cache_ does not provide HTTP style caching for clients (web browsers) and/or proxies (_Varnish_, _Squid_).
-There are other Kohana modules that provide this functionality.
+There are other modules that provide this functionality.

 ## Choosing a cache provider